Viestar/NarrArtive/README.md

     Our decision to re-implement a solution for collaborative storytelling and art is based on several key specifications:

     <aside>
     💡 **Collaborative Focus:** Existing platforms like Wattpad and DeviantArt are primarily designed for individual content creation and display, with limited emphasis on collaboration.
-We aim to create a platform that places collaborative storytelling and art creation at its core.
+I aim to create a platform that places collaborative storytelling and art creation at its core.

     </aside>